Erbinator1/Artemis-Construction-Kit-RSS-RO/README.md

 # Soft-Dependencies
 [ROEngines](https://github.com/KSP-RO/ROEngines)
-(Only install this if you want the mounting points from ACK.
+(Only install my edit if you want the mounting points from ACK.
 Otherwise use the NON-RO engine.
 More details in **Known Issues**)
 # Extras
 **To use Bluedog Design Bureau's SLS ICPS, head to SovietOnion's Repository [here](https://github.com/SovietOnion1608/RealismOverhaul/tree/BDB-RO-Configs)**